angelo-munoz/aws-certification/solutions-architect-pro/iam.md

 - does authentication
 - not encrypted in transit - needs TLS
 - linked w [Kerberos](https://en.wikipedia.org/wiki/Kerberos_(protocol)) for authentication
+- authenticate to LDAP first, then broker service (Cognito), then STS (with the assumed role), to get temp creds, which the app uses to access the AWS resource (S3, etc).
+Authenticate first!

 ![SSO w LDAP](https://media.tutorialsdojo.com/sap_sso_ldap.png)